scrhartley/apache-freemarker/README.md

 To generate documentation, issue `./gradlew javadoc` and `./gradlew manualOffline`.

 To build the distribution artifacts (the `tgz`-s that people can download), run `./gradlew build`.
-However, for a stable (non-`SNAPSHOT`) version number, you must set up signing, or disable that verification;
-see `gradle.properties` in this project for those!
+However, for a stable (non-`SNAPSHOT`) version number, you must set up signing, or disable that verification with `freemarker.allowUnsignedReleaseBuild=true`; see `gradle.properties` in this project for those!

 Reproducible builds: If the resulting `freemarker.jar` is not identical with the official jar, see the build environment in the `.buildinfo` file packed into the official source distribution, and also into the Maven "sources" artifact!
 At